checkmycode/santa_teresa_bot/README.md

 Edit santa_teresa_bot.bat

     @echo off
-    "Path where your Python exe is stored\python.exe" "Path where your Python script is stored\script name.py" pause
+    "Path where your Python exe is stored\python.exe" "Path where your Python script is stored\main.py" pause

 Setup Windows Task Scheduler to run santa_teresa_bot.bat at 7 A.M.